geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Yeah, like I'm pretty aggressively in the loop.
 But yeah, what would help me to work on this is if you write something to generate all those pickle examples and generate them for all three.
 And then add to that test and say, you know,

 ##### **Geohot** [[00:53:04](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3184)]
-should work for cDNA, should work for RDNA4, but expected failure.
+should work for CDNA, should work for RDNA4, but expected failure.
 Yeah.
 It sounds weird.

 ##### **Chrism** [[00:53:17](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3197)]
 But I don't have time for that.
 Because I think people would learn much